 Ann Hayes (? – c1678)

 Peter Hayes II’s 1678 will mentions his sister Ann.
 Her surname is uncertain owing to damage to the paper exacerbated by old handwriting, perhaps “Carnes” or “Cornes” or even “Cornish”, but no names like these appear in Isle of Wight records.
-It is possible that the sister lived elsewhere, but the escheatment issue explained above suggests that Ann died childless shortly after Peter’s will was written, else she or they would have been recognized as Peter’s heir by the local authorities.21
+It is possible that the sister lived elsewhere, but the escheatment issue explained above suggests that Ann died childless shortly after Peter’s will was written, else she or they would have been recognized as Peter’s heir by the local authorities.
+(In the absence of any sons known to local authorities, the deceased’s daughters would have inherited as a group under the law of succession in force at the time, thus no escheatment would have occurred.)
+I note the possibility that she was a stepsister, perhaps a child of his mother by a second marriage who would not have been an heir under the succession law.
+21

 Unknown Daughter Bevan (? – by 1678)